Wollivan/SquadronLeader/README.md

 a major thank you for their immediate help on release with getting the rules more readable, adding the Hex Grid rules and the d6 rules:

 - Pelle

+a thank you on the visual learners:

+- Adam

 and for the important fix of making sure the game met Open Source requirements: